 WordPress.com Stats: Cookies are used to tally the unique numbers of visitors to a site, as well as the number from specific geographic locations.

 If you wish to disable cookies, you may do so through your individual browser options.
 Please check your browser’s help section for instructions on how to do this.

 This website contains links to other websites.
 We do our best to link to quality sites but are not responsible for the content or privacy practices on any other site.
 It is recommended that you read their individual policies.

-https://blog.kristenburns.com uses Amazon US affiliate links.
+https://blog.kristenburns.com contains affiliate links for Amazon US, Zazzle, Namecheap, iHerb, and Nolah Sleep.
 This means I make a small commission when you purchase items through one of my affiliate links, at no additional cost to you.

 Any books, products, or compensation received in exchange for review or promotion will be clearly stated in individual posts.
 This does not affect my opinion; opinions expressed are honest and entirely my own.